Images shot with the vintage F.Zuiko 38mm f1.8

 Among the many, many things I learnt from my photography teacher, one tip that was particularly relevant for this evening was if you try to do sports photography from a spectators’ area, it’s not going to be very good.

 Unless you’ve got a lens like the Hubble telescope, forget it.
 And even then the angle will be against you; especially when high up in a football stadium.

-I really think it’s better to forget about even trying, and concentrate on the opportunities for good shots that are available to you.
+It’s good to know because you can then concentrate on the opportunities for the shots that are available to you.

 With this firmly in mind, I spent my time and energy trying to get shots that, instead of showing the game, show how it was to be at the game.

 The 38mm F.Zuiko was versatile enough for me to do that and the Sony mirrorless was a great partner for it.

 Post game photographs